Let’s say I’m making a pot of tortilla soup. I’ve made tortilla soup before and it has always turned out good. This is a low-risk operation.

 How to decide what constitutes an atomic commit

-Here’s the heuristic I use to decide what to put in my commits: the smallest thing that can be considered complete.
+The answer is that “atomicity” is subjective, and it’s up to you do decide.
+The heuristic I use to decide what to put in my commits is: the smallest thing that can be considered complete.

 Sometimes when I code in front of people, they’re astonished by how frequently I make commits.
 But I figure since it’s super cheap to make a commit, why not turn the “commit frequency dial” up to the max?